Free I Owe You (IOU) Template

 Answering these doubts, we intend to provide you with further information to make the writing process easier.

 It can be more difficult to enforce this agreement due to its informality.
-Outlining all the names, amount of the loan, and obligations will make the IOU enforceable and a binding agreement.
+Outlining all the names, the amount of the loan, and the statement of repayment obligations will make the IOU enforceable and a binding agreement.

 Depending on the state, your IOU may need to be signed by a witness.
-Even if it is not required, it is a good idea to have it signed by a witness or a notary public.
+Even if it is not required,it is a good idea to have your IOU form signed by a notary public as a legally binding document.

-If the document is signed and states the amount of money that is owed, the borrower will be legally required to pay that amount back.
+If the document is signed and includes important elements such as the amount owed and when it is due, the borrower will be legally required to pay that amount back.